Charles H. Porter (Virginia politician): Early career

 Commonwealth attorney from 1863–1867.
 He moved to the state capital, Richmond, in 1867.

 He served as member of the Virginia Constitutional Convention of 1868.

+Congress

 Upon the readmission of Virginia to the US, Porter was elected as a Republican to the Forty-first and Forty-second Congresses, serving from January 26, 1870, to March 3, 1873.

-He declined to be a candidate for renomination in 1872.

-He engaged in the practice of law in New York City and Beacon, New York.
+He declined to be a candidate for renomination in 1872 and re-engaged in the practice of law in New York City and Beacon, New York.

+Death and burial

 He died in Cairo, New York, July 9, 1897.
 He was interred in Cairo Cemetery.